microsoft/vscode-docs/docs/getstarted/userinterface.md

 ### Zen Mode

 Zen Mode lets you focus on your code by hiding all UI except the editor (no Activity Bar, Status Bar, Side Bar and Panel) and going to full screen.
-Zen mode can be toggled using the View menu, **Command Palette** or by the shortcut `kb(workbench.action.toggleZenMode)`.
+Zen mode can be toggled using **View** menu, **Command Palette** or by the shortcut `kb(workbench.action.toggleZenMode)`.
 Double `kbstyle(Esc)` exits Zen Mode.
 The transition to full screen can be disabled via `zenMode.fullScreen`.
 Zen Mode can be further tuned by the following settings: `zenMode.hideStatusBar`, `zenMode.hideTabs`, `zenMode.fullScreen` and `zenMode.restore`.

 ## Tabs